 Our mentors are spread across the globe, covering most time zones.
 Classes take place via Zoom and are recorded, so they can be replayed anytime.

-There is one live Q&A each week, and we provide the day/time of that class closer to your intake start date.
+There is one live Q&A session with an industry mentor each week, and we provide the day/time of that class closer to your intake start date.
 As we have students enrolling throughout the month, we try to cater to everyone's time zones.